F-Zero 99

-is a 2023 online multiplayer racing video game developed by Nintendo Software Technology and published by Nintendo for the Nintendo Switch.
-It was released as a free downloadable games for members of the Nintendo Switch Online (NSO) service.
-It is the first F-Zero game since Climaxs 2004 release, and the fourth 99-style NSO battle-royale game.
+is a 2023 online multiplayer racing game developed by Nintendo Software Technology and published by Nintendo for the Nintendo Switch.
+It was released as a free download for members of the Nintendo Switch Online (NSO) service.
+It is the first F-Zero game since Climax (2004), and the fourth 99-style NSO battle-royale game.

-Based on the 1990 Super Nintendo Entertainment System (SNES) title F-Zero, gameplay is adjusted into a battle royale format by allowing the player to compete with up to 98 other online players.
-The objective of the race is to outlive other players and finish the race.
-The player is equipped with a power meter which if depleted through damage will cause the player to be eliminated from the race.
+Based on the 1990 Super Nintendo Entertainment System game F-Zero, gameplay is adjusted into a battle royale format by allowing the player to compete with up to 98 other online players.
+The objective is to outlive other players and finish the race.
+The player is equipped with a power meter which if depleted through damage will eliminate the player from the race.
 The player can then get a KO from someone with low power and that can extend their own meter.
 The player can rack up Super Sparks on the tracks to access a road above the track called the Skyway, allowing the player to speed past other players for a limited time.